christophergandrud/d3Network/index.md

 This will create a new file called `ExampleGraph.html` in your working directory.

+You can open this file in any text editor and modify the code however you like.
+See the [D3 Force Layout Wiki](https://github.com/mbostock/d3/wiki/Force-Layout) for more customisation options.

 <h2 id="rep">d3Network in dynamic reproducible documents</h2>

-If you would like to include network graphs in a [knitr](http://yihui.name/knitr/) [Markdown](http://daringfireball.net/projects/markdown/) dynamically reproducible document just place your *d3Network* code in a code chunk with the option `results='asis'`.
+If you would like to include network graphs in a [knitr](http://yihui.name/knitr/) [Markdown](http://daringfireball.net/projects/markdown/) dynamically reproducible document just place your **d3Network** code in a code chunk with the option `results='asis'`.
 Also set the argument `iframe = TRUE` and specify a file name with `file` as before.

 <h2 id="install">Install</h2>